Art, Design and the Cultural Landscape.

 Author: Cheddar and Marmalade

-I am currently writing my first semi-fictional book, a coming-of-age narrative told through food memory.
+I am currently working on my first semi-fictional book, a coming-of-age narrative told through food memory.
 Moving from pre-revolutionary Shiraz to a flight across the Kurdistan mountains, from wartime Tehran to pastel-coloured 1980s London, Cheddar and Marmalade traces a bicultural life through the meals that punctuate it.

 Everyday objects — a single chicken, a jar of marmalade — become portals into memory, revealing the absurdities of belonging nowhere and everywhere at once.
 Written as a series of non-linear vignettes, the book resists solemn diasporic narratives, choosing instead humour, irony and the sharp-eyed perspective of a child navigating revolution and exile.